CFR0901/selection-search/README.md

 * https://chrome.google.com/webstore/detail/selection-search/gipnlpdeieaidmmeaichnddnmjmcakoe
 * https://addons.mozilla.org/en-US/firefox/addon/selection-search-ff/

+## Installation

+As this add-on is not made available in the extension stores, you need to import it via developer tools.

+- Download the zip archive or clone the repository onto your computer.
+Unpack the archive into a destination of your choice.
+- Open the extension screen of your browser
+- Activate developer tools
+- Press "Load Unpacked Extension" and select the unpacked folder

+## Configuration

+- A configuration based on time management needs is already provided in [settings](settings)

 ## Changelog

 *0.8.63*

 - Added new buttons to allow adding new search engines/separators/submenus at specific positions in the search engine list

 *0.8.62*